How to Steal a Million: Plot

 Prominent Paris art collector Charles Bonnet forges and sells famous artists' paintings.
-His disapproving daughter, Nicole, constantly fears that he will be caught.
+His disapproving daughter, Nicole, constantly fears his being caught.
 Late one night at their mansion, Nicole encounters a burglar, Simon Dermott, holding her father's forged "Van Gogh".
 She threatens him with an antique gun that accidentally fires, slightly wounding his arm.
-Wanting to avoid an investigation that would uncover her father's fake masterpieces, Nicole does not contact the police, and instead takes the charming Simon to his lavish hotel, driving him in his expensive sports car.
+Wanting to avoid an investigation that would uncover her father's fake masterpieces, Nicole does not contact the police, and instead drives the charming Simon to his lavish hotel in his expensive sports car.

-For an important exhibition in Paris, Charles is lending to the Kléber-Lafayette Museum his renowned "Cellini" Venus statuette that was actually sculpted by his father.
-Charles has never sold it because scientific testing would reveal that the "million-dollar" artwork is fake, and his entire collection would then be suspected.
-Charles signs the museum's standard insurance policy, then learns it includes his consent to just such a forensic examination.
-However, withdrawing the Venus from the exhibition would also raise suspicions.
-Desperate to protect her father, Nicole seeks Simon and asks him to steal the Venus before the examination.
-Unknown to Nicole, Simon is actually an expert consultant and investigator hired by major art galleries to enhance security and detect forgeries.
-He was investigating Charles' art collection when Nicole first encountered him.
-He initially believes that it is impossible to steal the Venus in any case and refuses to help Nicole, but changes his mind upon realizing he loves her.
+Charles is lending the Kléber-Lafayette Museum his renowned "Cellini" Venus statuette for an exhibition.
+The statue was actually sculpted by his father.
+Charles has never sold it, knowing scientific testing would reveal it as a fake, rendering his entire collection suspect.
+Charles signs the museum's standard insurance policy, unaware it includes a forensic examination.
+Withdrawing the Venus from the exhibition would raise suspicions.
+Desperate to protect her father, Nicole asks Simon to steal the Venus before the examination.
+He claims it is impossible to steal the Venus, but changes his mind upon realizing he has fallen for Nicole.

-American tycoon Davis Leland, an avid art collector, becomes obsessed with owning the Venus.
-He meets Nicole solely to purchase the statue, but becomes attracted to her.
-At their second meeting, he proposes marriage to ensure he can acquire her art, but Nicole must rush off to the museum for the "heist", so she accepts his ring in a hurry.
-When she mentions this to Simon, he tries to hide his disappointment.
+American tycoon Davis Leland, an avid art collector, is obsessed with owning the Venus.
+He arranges to meet Nicole solely to purchase the statue, but finds her attractive.
+At their second meeting, he proposes marriage to ensure he can obtain the statue, but Nicole rushes off to the museum for the "heist" and she accepts his ring in a hurry.
+When she casually mentions her "engagement" to Simon, he tries to hide his disappointment.